liorrm/liorrm.github.io/source/_posts/2014-12-06-phase-1-retrospective.md

 Lastly, I approach problems much more methodically.
 I had the serendipitous privilege of being a team lead on a small one-day project.
 Whereas before I would have been too scared to delegate tasks and trust the process, this time we pseudocoded as a group until everyone was clear about their input and output.
 We all worked separately, and all it took was 5 minutes of "gluing" to put the parts of the project together.
 I was so pleased with the fact that, despite not seeing exactly what my team was working on, their components fit together quite seamlessly.
 It was a great way of finishing off Phase 1, in direct contrast to the much less successful group project I had a week earlier.

-My favorite Phase 1 teacher, Derek, said that Phase 1 makes you a programmer, Phase 2 makes you a web developer.
-I am excited to forge ahead into unfamiliar territory, carrying with me the arsenal I acquired during Phase 1---*embrace the confusion!*
+My favorite Phase 1 teacher, Derek, said that Phase 1 makes you a programmer, but Phase 2 makes you a web developer.
+I am excited to forge ahead into unfamiliar territory, carrying with me the arsenal I acquired during Phase 1.

+###*embrace the confusion!*